Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Link controls to FX-chains and other parameters
 - Use audio, MIDI, OSC and keyboard data-sources to drive UI elements in the Control Surface plugin
 - Use the 'Section Presets' in the Control Surface plugin to save and load UI element collections and routings

-### Discussions

-* Why is responsiveness an important part of live visuals?
-* Why use MIDI and OSC instruments / controllers for live performance?